MoritzMueller2508/GroupProject.WG_Planer/README.md

         git push                            also: "git push origin <local-branch>:<remote-branch>" git push from one remote branch to another      here u can create in GitHub a "pull request" and solve possible merge conflicts

+it is also possible to add, commit and push within the Android Studio IDE under VCS -> git